Annual Meeting 2026 - Oxford, UK: Overview

 The meeting will take place from 8th to 11th December 2026 and will be based primarily at the Mathematical Institute, University of Oxford.

-An assortment of workshops (including on quantitative approaches to palaeobiology) as well as tours of the Museum of Natural History collections and the University’s colleges will take place on the morning of 8th December.
-These will be followed by a themed symposium on “The Deep Time Record of Major Evolutionary Transitions”.
+A workshop on quantitative approaches to palaeobiology as well as tours of the Museum of Natural History collections and the University’s colleges will take place on the morning of 8th December.
+These will be followed by a themed symposium on “The Deep Time Insights into Major Evolutionary Transitions”.
 The symposium will include a diverse range of researchers at different career stages to showcase how fossil specimens reveal major evolutionary transitions.
-An ice-breaker reception will be held that evening at the Museum of Natural History, providing the opportunity for delegates to take in the new re-display project in the main court.
+An ice-breaker reception will be held that evening at the Museum of Natural History, providing the opportunity for delegates to take in the new re-display project in its main court.

 The main scientific sessions of talks and posters will be held on 9th and 10th December.
-The Annual Address will be given in the late afternoon of 9th December and will be followed in the evening by the Annual Dinner at historic Merton College, founded 1264.
+The Annual Address will be given by Professor Anjali Goswami FRS in the late afternoon of 9th December and will be followed that evening by the Annual Dinner at historic Merton College, founded 1264.

 Meeting Format